 - 1966 Xerox develops a new version of their LDX, the Magnafax Telecopier, that was capable of sending and receiving high-quality documents in under 6 minutes, weighed less than 50 pounds, and was ready for mass production.
 The Maganfax Telecopier was the prototype of technology that generally was left untouched but refined and condensed throughout the 1970’s and 1980’s to become the fax machines that were mainstays in business for more than a generation.

 - 1985 Hank Magnuski, founder of GammaLink right around the corner from our corporate HQ in Sunnyvale, California and that still operates as a former subsidiary of Intel, was the first to develop a computer interface for faxing.
 The “GammaFax” was still ahead of its time, but not unlike the forefathers of the fax machine in the 1800’s, what Hank developed would eventually become the standard for faxing well into the future.

-- Email to Fax/Fax to Email Fast forwarding to today, companies are aware that their new employees are less likely to be familiar with operating a fax machine than they are with how to check their inboxes.
+- Present: Email to Fax/Fax to Email Fast forwarding to today, companies are aware that their new employees are less likely to be familiar with operating a fax machine than they are with how to check their inboxes.
 However, because faxing remains a worldwide commerce necessity as telephone access is far more common than internet access across the globe, faxing is still an essential for business.
-To balance those realities, savy companies all over the world employ an Internet Fax policy as part of their hosted VoIP telephone service which allows them to simply send and receive attachments as faxes to their partners who require it for security purposes.
+To balance those realities, savvy companies all over the world employ an Internet Fax policy as part of their hosted VoIP telephone service which allows them to simply send and receive attachments as faxes to their partners who require it for security purposes.